 (5) Theoshopy Founded in 1875 by Helena Blavatsky, the Theosophist movement combined elements from the western esoteric tradition with oriental religions and philosophies.
 In the early 20th century it enjoyed enormous cultural influence and inspired the pioneers of abstract art such as Kandinsky, Kupka, Balla, Severini, Mondrian and Van Doesburg.

 (6) Shamanism Avant-garde artists identified with the figure of the shaman, a spiritual mediator and healer in many cultures.
 Picasso, Chagall, Kandinsky and Pollock are well known examples of artists who appropriated shamanistic objects and rituals.

-(7) Oniromancy and clairvoyance The Surrealists were fascinated by occultism and adopted its practices although not necessarily its beliefs.
+(7) Dreams, oracles and premonitions The Surrealists were fascinated by occultism and adopted its practices although not necessarily its beliefs.
 Endowed with apparent scientific rigour by psychoanalysis, the interpretation of dreams occupies a central place within Surrealism’s obsessions, particularly in connection with premonitions and the powers of clairvoyants.
 In this section works by Dalí, Ernst, Tanguy and Delvaux establish dialogues with artists difficult to classify such as Schad, Balthus and Bacon.

 From Tuesday to Friday and Sunday: 10.00 - 19.00

 Saturday: 10.00 - 21.00